BatMaxou/aatis-error-handler/README.md

 - 510 => 'Not Extended'
 - 511 => 'Network Authentication Required'

+### Custom Exception Code

-You can add or override any error codes from this bag by creating a custom string enum like the following template :
+You can add or override any exception codes by creating a custom string enum like the following template:

 ```php
 enum ExampleExceptionCodeEnum: string